Understanding UB Moodle

 Harvard Implicit Association Tests

-Equality Challenge Unit, The ECU Index of Psychological Studies
+Equality Challenge Unit (ECU), now part of Advanced HE, The ECU Index of Psychological Studies

 Flaherty, C. (2017) Relying on Woman, Not Rewarding Them.
 Inside Higher Ed